TEN WAYS TRAVELING JAPAN SURPRISED ME

 2: So many grave yards

 So once you’re finished stuffing your face full of ramen or yakatori at the Chicken Crew, you might wander into a graveyard without really trying to.
-In suburban Tokyo there are graveyards snuck in to many unsuspecting places, sometimes accompanied by temples.
+In suburban Tokyo there are graveyards in many unsuspecting places, sometimes accompanied by temples.

 Graveyard and a small temple wedged between other buildings.
 No one appears to be concerned about zombies.